zaynumar/Picture-Project-Verify/replit.md

 - Workers can now view and work on multiple jobs simultaneously
 - Each job shows as a card with progress, current step details, and upload functionality
 - Added delete step functionality for managers in job details page

+### July 10, 2025 - New Manager View-Only Role Implementation
+- Added new "Manager_view_only" user role with read-only access to all jobs and tasks
+- Updated database schema to support the new role type
+- Manager_view_only users can:
+  - View all jobs created by any manager
+  - Access job details and step progress
+  - Download submitted photos
+  - View all users and their roles
+- Manager_view_only users cannot:
+  - Create new jobs or steps
+  - Approve or reject photo submissions
+  - Delete jobs or steps
+  - Modify user roles
+- Updated UI to conditionally hide create/modify functionality for view-only users
+- Added visual indicators and helpful messages for restricted actions
+- Enhanced role color coding in user management (purple for manager_view_only)